Below are some of the more common questions which people ask about the Stay Safe Online service we think you may find useful.

 Q: Will I have to install anything on my computer/tablet/phone?

-A: No, but during the visit we may recommend you install anti-virus software, if you do not have any already installed.
+A: No, but during the visit we may recommend you consider installing anti-virus software after our visit, if you do not have any already installed.

 Q: Will you change anything?